Livermore, California: Climate

-Livermore has a Mediterranean climate, although it is close to a semi-arid climate because of its relatively low annual precipitation being in a rain shadow of the East Bay hills.
-Livermore features hot, dry summers and mild to cool winters with occasional rainfall (Köppen climate classification Csa).
+Livermore has a hot-summer Mediterranean climate (Csa), although it is close to a semi-arid climate because of its relatively low annual precipitation, due to being in the rain shadow of the western portions of the Diablo Range.
+Livermore features hot, dry summers and cool winters with occasional rainfall.
 The valley's passes direct the normal west to east flow of air through the valley.
 Usually there is a strong evening wind in the summer that brings cool air off the Pacific Ocean into the Livermore valley as it heads towards the much hotter Central Valley.
 This wind is strong enough with an average summer wind speed of about 9 mph and predictable enough to encourage the use of the wind turbines in the Altamont Pass between the cities of Livermore and Tracy.
 The period from June to September is extremely dry and is characterized by clear skies.
 On rare occasion, subtropical moisture occasionally surges into the Livermore Valley in the late summer.
 This can bring high humidity, monsoon clouds, and, much less commonly, thunderstorms.

-Snow is very rare, but light dustings do occur on the surrounding hills and occasionally in the valley.
+Snow is very rare, but light dustings do occur on the surrounding hills and occasionally in the valley, such as in 2023, 2021, and 2009.